divyam02/movie-oracle/README.md

 Run the application locally using `python3 app.py`.

 ## Bugs
+On the front end.
 Due to some logical bug, Null objects are inserted in the database, while rejecting a movie.
-If this movie is recommended by the application it appears as a `()` in the page.
+If this movie is recommended by the application, it appears as a `()` in the page.

 ## Directory Structure and Files
 No directories, apart from `templates` used to store HTML files and `mf_plots` that store the RMSE plots over values of K, the items rated by a user.